cstro0/enterprise-it-cybersecurity-lab/Phase 1: Active Directory Setup (Windows Server 2022 + Windows 10)/README.md

 ---

-## 1. Creating the Folder and Text Document File
+### <ins>Creating the Folder and Text Document File</ins>

-a.
-From the Server VM desktop, create a new folder named "Sales Data"
+1. From the Server VM desktop, create a new folder named "Sales Data"
-b.
-Double-click on Sales the Data folder and create a new Text Document within the folder
+2. Double-click on Sales the Data folder and create a new Text Document within the folder
-c.
-Name the document "Sales Reports"
+3. Name the document "Sales Reports"

 ```
 {INSERT IMAGE}